BTWFH/The-Best-Programming-Language-to-Learn/README.md

 repository
 │
 ├── data
-│   └── The data itself
+│   └── The source data files
 │
 └── notebooks
-    └── The data analysis
+    └── The jupyter notebooks of data analysis
 ```

 # Usage